Psychiatric Mental Health Nurse Practitioner

 The psychiatric mental health nurse practitioner curriculum is very specialized.
 It is recommended, but not required, that the student have prior and or current work experience in the mental health setting.

 Is nurse practitioner certification currently available?
-What are its requirements?
 Where would I find out more information?